MARN-5895/Website/lectures/03_gitandgithub/README.md

 ## In summary: the difference between git and Github

 ## Key points

-- `git` is a flexible... version control...
+- `git` is a powerful version control used to track changes in code.

-- `Github`
+- `Github` is an internet service used for collaboration and software development.

-- `Github` is great tool for backing up, documenting, sharing code.
+- `Github` is also a great tool for backing up, documenting, sharing code.